 Basically, being able to tell when a spike is occurring is pretty important for penny stock traders.

 Unfortunately, there’s no 100 percent guaranteed rule that tells you what every stock will do in every situation (and if you find something like that, give me a call!).
 But there are a number of signals you can use to predict when spikes will happen.

 I’ve developed these rules in over 20 years of trading penny stocks.
 Learn them.
 Love them.
 And use them as you work toward being a better penny stock trader.

 Rule #1 – Piggyback on stocks that have already spiked a little

-Think about this.
-Which would you rather do: Sit around staring at empty charts, waiting for breakouts to appear out of thin air?
-Or would you rather use the many research tools out there to find stocks that are already moving?
+One of the quickest ways to identify a spike in the making is to start by finding a stock that’s already moving.
+Think about it.
+Which would you rather do: sit around staring at empty charts, waiting for breakouts to appear out of thin air, or use the many research tools out there to find stocks that are already moving?

 Rule #2 – Look for potential breakouts that are reaching new highs

 I’m always looking for stocks that are breaking out to new highs — especially those that are still up on the day and holding the morning high.
 You have to be careful with this, though.